opentok/learning-opentok-web/README.md

 git repository.

 The OpenTok archiving API lets you record a session's audio-video streams to MP4 files.
 You use server-side code to start and stop archive recordings.
-In the config.js file, you set the `SAMPLE_SERVER_BASE_URL` variable to the base URL of the web service the app calls to start archive recording, stop recording, and play back the recorded video:
+In the config.js file, you set the `SAMPLE_SERVER_BASE_URL` variable to the base URL of the web service the app calls to start archive recording, stop recording, and play back the recorded video.

-The archiving application uses the same code available in the basics branch to initialize an OpenTok session, connect to the session, publish a stream and subscribe to stream in the session.
+The archiving application uses the same code available in the basics branch to initialize an OpenTok session, connect to the session, publish a stream, and subscribe to stream in the session.
 If you have not already gotten familiar with the code in that branch, consider doing so before continuing (see the previous sections).